 Simply put, a screen recording is when you record a video of what’s happening on your device screen.

-There are a number of reasons why you may want to record your screen.
-You can use it to demonstrate how your product works, capture a bug to share with your Dev or IT team, teach a colleague how to do something, build personal connections with prospects, and share feedback with someone—you can even use it to save yourself from writing a long email.
+There are several reasons why you may want to record your computer or laptop screen.
+A simple screen recording can be used to demonstrate how your product works to a potential customer—running into a technical problem while working remotely?
+Capture a bug to share with your Dev or IT team.
+Need to teach a colleague how to do something or onboard your new intern?
+Capture the workflow on your computer screen to make training easier.
+A hybrid screen recording (where you capture yourself and your screen) lets you build personal connections with prospects or share feedback with someone.
+You can even use it to save yourself from writing a long email.

 When it comes to how to record your computer screen, you can use either a built-in screen record feature or download a screen recording software application or tool.